What is a gastric sleeve?: Sleeve Gastrectomy 101 for Beginners

 During the procedure, a surgeon will use a stapling device to remove around 80% of the patient’s stomach, leaving only a narrow and tube-like portion.
 With a stomach size reduced, patients are able to feel full after having small amounts of food, which leads to fewer calories being consumed and weight loss as a result.
 The surgery also leads to a reduction in the production of the hunger hormone ghrelin, further contributing to feelings of fullness and decreased appetite.

-The goal of the gastric sleeve procedure is to help patients achieve significant and sustainable weight loss, which can lead to improved overall health and reduced risk of conditions related to obesity; such as hypertension (elevated blood pressure), type 2 diabetes, and sleep apnea.
+The goal of gastric sleeve procedure is to help patients achieve significant and sustainable weight loss, which can lead to improved overall health and reduced risk of conditions related to obesity; such as hypertension (elevated blood pressure), type 2 diabetes, and sleep apnea.

 Losing weight with gastric sleeve: How it works